StormStarbrickYT/discord-addons/download-themes-here/README.md

 This project is 100% free, without ads and without watermark (there are only dev tags in case you see the main dev herself).
 Thanks for using this stuff!
 The best way to support this project is by sharing it. 💖

-You can read the [license](https://github.com/Tomrdh/discord-addons/blob/master/LICENSE.md) for more information.
+You can read the [license](https://github.com/discord-addons/discord-addons/blob/master/LICENSE.md) for more information.

 ## Bonus:

-Do you want some other themes?
-Check this [stuff](https://github.com/Tomrdh/stuff) repo!
+Do you want more themes?
+Check [TomRdh's stuff](https://github.com/Tomrdh/stuff) repo!